 A. No. Section 97.403 does not authorize any additional privileges to anyone.
 Section 97.7 Control operator required provides no exception for emergencies.
 Nor do Section 97.301 authorized frequency bands or Section 97.305 authorized emission types.
 So, unless and until an amateur service license grant for you appears on the ULS or you become eligible for Section 97.107 alien control operator privileges, you cannot be the Section 97.105 control operator of any Section 97.5 amateur station that transmits from any place where the FCC regulates our amateur service.

-for whom you provide transportation by installing in your vehicles and crafts the appropriate communications facilities and
+you provide transportation by installing in your vehicles and crafts the appropriate communications facilities and apparatus

 of such disregard for emergency precautions before they place their traveling safety into your care.